suprunchuk/grammY-js-bot-starter/README.md

 # grammY Telegram Bot Starter

 This is a starter project for creating Telegram bots using the grammY framework.
+The project is named "grammY-js-bot-starter" and provides a solid foundation for building feature-rich Telegram bots with JavaScript.

 ## Features